 - 1.4 If preliminary screening indicates an individual may be eligible for Adult Day Services, a comprehensive individual assessment of need shall be performed before admission to the program.
 All assessments shall be conducted face to face.
-Assessors must attempt to acquire each item of information listed below, but must also recognize, and accept, the client's right to refuse to provide requested items.
+Assessors must attempt to acquire and/or verify each item of information listed below, but must also recognize, and accept, the client's right to refuse to provide requested items.

 - a.
 Basic Information

-- 1) Individual's name, address and telephone number
+- 1) Individual's name, address, and telephone number

-- 2) Age, date and place of birth
+- 2) Age and date of birth

-- 3) Gender
+- 3) Sexual orientation and gender identity

 - 4) Marital status

 - 5) Race and/or ethnicity

 - 6) Living arrangements

-- 7) Condition of environment
+- 7) Condition of home environment, if known

 - 8) Income and other financial resources, by source

 - 9) Expenses

-- 10) Previous occupation(s), special interests and hobbies
+- 10) Previous occupation(s), special interests, and hobbies

-- 11) Religious affiliation if relevant
+- 11) Religious affiliation (optional)

+- 12) Emergency contact(s)

+- 13) Medical/health insurance and long-term care insurance information

+- 14) Guardianship documents, if applicable

-b.
+- b.
 Functional Status

 - 1) Vision

 - 2) Hearing

 - 3) Speech

 - 4) Oral status (condition of teeth, gums, mouth and tongue)

 - 5) Prostheses

 - 6) Psychosocial functioning

 - 7) Cognitive functioning

-- 8) Difficulties in activities of daily living
+- 8) Difficulties in activities of daily living (ADLs) and instrumental activities of daily living (IADLs)

 - 9) History of chronic and acute illnesses

-- 10) Medication regimen (Rx, OTC, supplements, herbal remedies), and other physician orders
+- 10) List of medications (prescription, over the counter, supplements, herbal remedies)

+- 11) Physician orders, id applicable

-- 11) Eating patterns (diet history) and special dietary needs
+- 12) Eating patterns (diet history) and special dietary needs

-- 12) Assessment

-- 13) Dementia status

 - c.
-Supporting Resources

-- 1) Physician's name, address and telephone number

-- 2) Pharmacist's name, address and telephone number

-- 3) Services currently receiving or received in the past

-- 4) Extent of family and/or informal support network

-- 5) Hospitalization history

-- 6) Medical/health insurance information

-- 7) Long term care insurance

-- 8) Clergy name, address and telephone number

-d.
-Need Identification

-- 1) Client perceived

-- 2) Caregiver perceived, if available

-- 3) Assessor perceived

-- 4) Determination of whether individual is eligible for program

-An initial assessment is not required for individuals referred by Care Management or MI Choice (HCBS/ED) Waiver program.
-Admission to the program may be based on the referral.

-- 1.5 A service plan shall be developed for each individual admitted to an Adult Day Service program.
-The service plan must be developed in cooperation with, and be approved by, the client, the client's guardian or designated representative.
+Supporting Resources - 1) Physician's name, address, and telephone number - 2) Preferred pharmacy name, address, and telephone number - 3) Services currently receiving - 4) Extent of family and/or informal support network - 5) Hospitalization history - 6) Preferred hospital - 7) Faith-based support contact name and telephone number - d.
+Need Identification - 1) Participant perceived - 2) Caregiver perceived - 3) Assessor perceived - e.
+Admission to the program may be determined through assessment, a trial visit, or recommendation/referral. - f.
+Caregiver Information and Assessment - Each program shall complete a baseline Modified Caregiver Strain Index (MCSI) and NAPIS form.
+The MCSI and NAPIS information shall be updated on a yearly basis. - 1.5 An initial assessment is not required for individuals referred by Care Management or MI Choice (HCBS/ED) Waiver program.
+Admission to the program may be based on the referral. - 1.6 A service plan shall be developed for each individual admitted to an Adult Day Service program.
+The service plan must be developed in cooperation with, and be approved by, the participant, the participant's guardian, or designated representative.
 The service plan shall contain at a minimum: - a.
-A statement of the client's problems, needs, strengths, and resources. - b.
-A statement of the goals and objectives for meeting identified needs. - c.
-A description of methods and/or approaches to be used in addressing needs. - d.
-Identification of basic and optional program services to be provided. - e.
-Treatment orders of qualified health professionals, when applicable. - f.
-A statement of medications being taken while in the program.
+A statement of the client's problems, needs, strengths, and resources - b.
+A statement of the goals and objectives for meeting identified needs - c.
+A description of methods and/or approaches to be used in addressing needs

+- d.
+Identification of basic and optional program services to be provided - e.
+Treatment orders of qualified health professionals, when applicable - f.
+A statement of medications being administered to participant or that the participant is reminded to take while in the program - g.
+Persons demonstrating significant impairments in cognition, communication, and personal care activities of daily living may require one or more of the following: - Modifications in environmental cues, communication approach, and task breakdown to enhance comprehension and participation in identified activities - 2) Supervision to maintain personal safety - 3) Hands-on assistance to perform activities of toileting, grooming, and hygiene